 I stayed in the Deluxe Room.
 The room was cozy with pops of colors and quirky patterns planking the queen size bed.
-The bedroom was well-appointed with a study table, well-stocked bathroom amenities, wall-size mirror, couch, coffee maker, iron board, iron box to name a few.
+The bedroom was well-appointed with a study table, well-stocked bathroom amenities, wall-size mirror, couch, coffee maker, iron board and iron box.

 But what made the cut was the way the local culture has been blended into the room décor in the form of Chennapatnama wooden toys and paintings of Mysore silk sarees patterns that adorn the walls.

 The hotel has a total of three restaurants serving Indian to Japanese food to their guest.

 Deli Shop, at the lobby, is perfect for quick bites and customized cakes and freshly baked pastries.

 La UPPU or “The Salt” is an all-day fine dining restaurant having both a la carte and buffet option.
 The nomenclature comes from the fact that salt is the first ingredient to be served during a meal.
 The buffet has a large continental and Indian spread, however, it was a bit run-of-the-mill during the lunchtime.
 But I really liked the mutton biryani and the Choco Mania for dessert.